At a Glance

 - Experience of providing care to people living in the community

-- Participate in Support Worker meeting
+- Participate in Support Worker meetings

-- Participate in person centred training
+- Participate in person-centred training

 Contact Detail: